AcademySoftwareFoundation/rez/docs/source/building_packages.rst

 Passing Arguments
 +++++++++++++++++

-You can add arguments for your build script to the ``rez-build`` command directly, by providing a ``parse_build_args.py`` source file in the package root directory.
+You can add arguments for your build script to the :ref:`rez-build` command directly, by providing a ``parse_build_args.py`` source file in the package root directory.
 Here is an example:

 .. code-block:: python